Commonly Asked Questions of Our Minnesota Law Office

 In Minnesota, a crime that can be prosecuted as either a misdemeanor or felony is called a “wobbler.”
-Circumstances surrounding the crime will determine how you are charged, including whether other parties suffered injuries, if a firearm was used in the crime, your blood alcohol levels, and more.
+Circumstances surrounding the offense will determine how you are charged.
+Key factors could include damages, if a weapon was used, and more.

 Can I represent myself in court against criminal charges?